RichardPar/SigFinder/USER_MANUAL.md

 ### Analysis Menu (Analysis Window)

 #### Run Analysis (Ctrl+R)
-Processes loaded data and updates the map visualization.
+Processes loaded data and updates the map visualisation.

 **What it does:**
 1. **Filters data** using minimum RSSI threshold